frankschoeman/kyubus-shader/README.md

 ├─📄kyubus-... etc

 For better results on low resolution scanline presets (like CRTguest-ntsc-scanline-SD) INTEGER scaling needs to be switched ON ( RetroArch>Settings>video>scaling).
+Added preset folder called "NoGammaChangePresets" useful for (modern) content that doesn't need more contrast.

 (Optional) Native RetroArch shader installation:  </br>
 #1 Place the files from the zip file "kyubus-extras/RetroArch-native-shader" folder in the "RetroArch root\shaders\" folder </br>